techllen/techllen/README.md

 ### 🧠 Fun Fact

 > I’m a **tinkerer** who can fix almost anything electromechanical 😉
-> From soldering circuits to debugging software – I love building things that work.
+> From soldering circuits to debugging software – I love building amazing things that work.

 ---